colabfit/colabfit-tools/colabfit/examples/example.md

 * `Name field`: the key to use with `Configuration.info` for accessing the name of the configuration (`None` if name is not included).

+Multiple rows can be included if data is stored in multiple files.

 |||||
 |---|---|---|---|
 |Elements|File|Format|Name field|